Bosphorus Gaz Corporation

 Bosphorus Gaz Corporation is a gas importer and distributor in Turkey.
 It controls about 25% of Turkey's private natural gas market.

 The company was established in 2003 in Istanbul.
 In 2004, Securing Energy for Europe a former subsidiary of the Russian gas company Gazprom, became shareholder in Bosphorus Gaz.
-In 2009, Gazprom raised its share in the company from 40% to 51% and then to %71 in 2010.
-In 2018, Gazprom sold all of its %71 shares in the company to the Şen Group who owned %29 of the shares, making Şen Group's shares add up to a %100.
+In 2009, Gazprom raised its share in the company from 40% to 51% and then to 71% in 2010.
+In 2018, Gazprom sold all of its 71% shares in the company to the Şen Group who owned 29% of the shares, making Şen Group's share add up to 100%.

 In 2005, Bosphorus Gaz won a tender to resell 750 million cubic meters of the gas purchased by the Turkish energy company BOTAŞ from Gazprom until 2021.